-Botanically speaking the proposed dam is not expected to have any significant long term impacts on vegetation, since the site is already transformed.
+In conclusion, the proposed footprint and its immediate surroundings had been transformed by agriculture and does not support any remaining natural vegetation of conservation importance.
 It is the opinion of the author that a full botanical assessment will not produce any significant additional information.